 Wendy Warner as Michael Jackson

-Joining us for his 14th season at the Main Street Music Hall is guitarist Mark McPheeters.
+Joining us for his 16th season at the Main Street Music Hall is guitarist Mark McPheeters.
 This versatile musician hails from Poplar Bluff, Missouri.
-Mark's gift for music started with a gift from his dad; he received his first guitar from his father at seven years of age and has been playing ever since.
+Mark’s passion for music was kindled by a gift from his dad; he received his first guitar from his father at seven years of age and had been playing ever since.
 His earliest influence was the country and bluegrass music played at weekly jam sessions by several of his family members.
-Mark began playing professionally in 1985 and has toured all over the Midwest and southern United States, opening for such acts as Molly Hatchet, the Byrds and the Ozark Mountain Daredevils.
+Mark began playing professionally in 1985 and has toured all over the Midwest and southern United States, opening for such acts as Molly Hatchet, the Byrds and Ozark Mountain Daredevils.
 Mark also enjoys writing and recording his own music.
-The Music Hall is excited about another great season with this excellent musician as part of it’s cast.
+The Music Hall is excited about another great season with this excellent musician as part of its cast.

-Main Street welcomes Donnie for his first season with the Music Hall cast.
-Originally from St. Ann, Missouri, Donnie is a very talented musician who started his career in the second grade when he was cast as the "Littler Drummer Boy" in a school play.
-Donnie's first band was a family affair that he shared with his brother and father in the St. Louis area, which is where he first met Sandy Gumm.
-But Donnie was destined to play music in the lake area, because in 1973, he joined the cast of the Denny Hilton Country Shindig in Osage Beach, and shared the stage with Thom & Sandy.
-Donnie's talents eventually took him on the road, a mere five years later in 1977, when he joined the Kendall's.
-He also had the honor of being sponsored by Ludwig Drums while he and the Kendall's toured the greater 48 states, as well as, England, Holland, and Germany.
-Later in 1983 - 1985 Donnie returned to the lake and played drums with the Ozark Jamboree, in Osage Beach.
+Main Street welcomes Donnie for his second season with the Music Hall cast.
+Originally from St. Ann, MO, Donnie is a very talented musician who started his career in the second grade when he was cast as the “Little Drummer Boy” in the school play.
+Donnie’s first band was a family affair that he shared with his brother and father in the St. Louis area, which is where he first met Sandy Gumm.
+But Donnie was destined to play music in the lake area, because in 1973 he joined the cast of the Denny Hilton Country Shindig in Osage Beach, and shared the stage with Thom and Sandy.
+Donnie’s talents eventually took him on the road a mere five years later in 1977, when he joined the Kendall’s.
+He also had the honor of being sponsored by Ludwig Drums while he and the Kendall’s toured the greater 48 states, as well as England, Holland and Germany.
+Later in 1983-1985 Donnie returned to the lake and played drums with the Ozark Jamboree, in Osage Beach.
 Always in demand as a gifted drummer, in 1990, Donnie began a stretch that lasted over 20 years as a member of the Seconds Band, a versatile and talented group from the St. Louis area.
-In the past five years, Donnie has kept busy playing for GCMA, Stovall's and many more.
+In the past five years, Donnie has kept busy playing for GCMA, Stovall’s and many more.
 We are thrilled for Donnie to be back in the lake area, where he is right at home on the Main Street Music Hall stage.